 All you can do is hurt.

-After almost three years since my surgery, I can joyfully say that my life has changed for good and in unimagined positive ways.
+After over five years since my surgery, I can joyfully say that my life has changed for good and in unimagined positive ways.
 I have to thank all the people involved in the process: my surgeon for being quite professional and open-minded about this; my therapists for sharing the journey through their expertise, my friends for being open to share their most intimate stories when I most needed them, for being a light; my former partner for the patience, love and understanding efforts during our time together; and my family, for being extremely supportive after learning about this issue during my surgical process and beyond.
 My life improved drastically, not only regarding sexuality but all aspects surrounding it.
 I became my best version ever, and I’m working every day on keeping it like that.

 *Image Credits: Google Images